Jenyaalt/python/README.md

 # Email Sender
-Send email using simple python script.
+Send email with python script.
-Can include attachment file and/or image in the body content.
+Can include attachment file and/or image file in the body content.

 ## Usage example
 ```